Artist in Residence: Charles Criner

 Working almost exclusively by hand using tools that date back to the nineteenth century, Myssie is keeping the ancient craft alive by producing & binding one of a kind leather books in the European tradition.
 Each piece is finely crafted using archival quality materials.

 As a professional bookbinder, she specializes in custom leather-bound design bindings.
 Her work includes complete design & production of books, portfolios & boxes, all of which are one of a kind and small editions.

 Lena Le Moal

 Focusing on book repair, Lena Le Moal finds books in deteriorated form, and uses her bookbinding skills and tools to recondition them.

-The Museum of Printing History features printmaking and letterpress workshops, a papermaking shop, and a book bindery.
+The Printing Museum features printmaking and letterpress workshops, a papermaking shop, and a book bindery.
 These are operated and maintained by resident artists, volunteers (Guild Members), and visiting artists.

 The Vernon P. Hearn Printmaker's Workshop houses two 1830's star wheel stone lithopresses, and early 20th century proof press, and a late 19th century engraving press.

 The A.V.
 Emmott Bookbinder's Workshop displays book binding tools and bound volumes in various stages of creation.
 Visitors can observe the processes of paper cutting, stitching and binding, and the cutting and application of leather, lettering and gold leaf.